shelleywong/CSCI211-Course-Materials/Programs/program02.md

 Assignments can be turned in up to 48 hours late with a 15% penalty.<br>

 If you are unable to complete everything on time, you should still turn in whatever work you have.
 If you turn in nothing, you get a zero.
 If you turn in something, you receive partial credit.

+## For an extra challenge (no points, just for fun)

+No extra credit will be give to late assignments (both the regular assignment and the extra credit must be turned in on time).<br>

+Implement an additional sorting algorithm of your choice.
+You MUST implement the bubble sort algorithm at least once (as specified in this assignment); however, you may have multiple functions that sort the videos according to the given criteria. <br>

+You likely want to write the sorting algorithms as functions, potentially in such a way that the functions could be easily swapped out for one another.
+Make sure to call the bubble sort algorithm at least once. <br>

+For each function, include appropriate comments: indicate the sorting algorithm being used and reference any sources (include a link to the sources, if applicable).